Information Regarding the Tennessee Sex Offender Registry Class Action

 Additionally, the Sixth Circuit held that Governer Bill Lee is not a proper defendant and dismissed him from the case, while also holding that the plaintiffs likely did not name all of the necessary defendants to the suit.
 The Court held that the TBI's enforcement of the registry is limited and that local DA's offices and registering agencies likely should also be named defendants.

 On August 27, 2024, Judge Trauger of the Middle District Court entered an order in response to the Sixth Circuit remand.
 In her order, Judge Trauger stated that "The Sixth Circuit affirmed this court’s holding that Snyder applies to this case and agreed with this court that any Tennessee provisions that “mirror” the restrictions held to be punitive in Snyder 'must fail.'
 Doe v.
 Lee, 102 F.4th at 339.
 The Sixth Circuit, however, held that this court erred by not performing a “provision-by-provision analysis of Tennessee's regulatory regime to determine which portions violate the Ex Post Facto Clause and which do not.”
 Id. at 340.
 Accordingly, the court upheld her prior granting of summary judgement to the plaintiffs in part, and ordered the parties to confer and file a joint, numbered master list of all requirements associated with the Tennessee sexual offender registry, and to take a position regarding whether each provision at issue is punitive.
-This is a very strongly worded order and is a favorable ruling for the class action case.
+This is a very strongly worded order and is a favorable ruling for the plaintiffs in that case.

 On September 17, 2025, the plaintiffs, together with the state, filed a joint status report.
 The joint status report sets forth certain deadlines by which the parties must file their initial pleadings.
 A copy of the joint status report can be viewed at the link below.

-On October 7, 2024, Judge Trauger of the Middle District Court entered an order that administratively closed the class action case, while the Does #1-9 case (No. 3:21-cv-00590) is pending.
+On October 7, 2024, Judge Trauger of the Middle District Court entered an order that administratively closed the class action case while the Does #1-9 case (No. 3:21-cv-00590) is pending.
 The reasoning listed in the order is that "it is the consensus of the court that a final decision in Case No. 3:21-cv-00590 may be informative of the issues in this case."
 This means that we can take no further action in the class action case until the Does #1-9 case is resolved.
 Ultimately, we believe this is a positive development, given the strength of Judge Trauger's August 27, 2024 order.

 We will provide more updates soon as the case moves forward.